tom-howard/ros2/docs/course/part3.md

 If you haven't done so already, launch your ROS environment now:

-1. **Using WSL-ROS2 on a university managed desktop machine**: follow [the instructions here to launch it](../../ros/using-wsl-ros/man-win.md).
+1. **Using WSL-ROS2 on a university managed desktop machine**: follow [the instructions here to launch it](../software/using-wsl-ros/man-win.md).
-1. **[Running WSL-ROS2 on your own machine](../../ros/wsl-ros/install.md)**: launch the Windows Terminal to access a WSL-ROS2 terminal instance.
+1. **[Running WSL-ROS2 on your own machine](../software/installing-wsl-ros2.md)**: launch the Windows Terminal to access a WSL-ROS2 terminal instance.
-1. **Other Users**: Follow [the relevant steps](../../ros/other-options/README.md) to launch a terminal instance into your local ROS installation.
+1. **Docker Users**: Follow [the relevant steps](../software/docker-ros2.md) to launch a terminal instance into your local ROS installation.

 You should now have access to a Linux terminal instance, and we'll refer to this terminal instance as **TERMINAL 1**.